In English

 Oh, so I need it?
 I’m not sitting in it for fun?
 No way would I’ve got enough attention just by buying new sports shoes or a new pencil case with fifteen different compartments.
 Besides, I get to skip sports lessons altogether.
 No baseball, basketball, salibandy, badminton or swimming, none of the gimmicky exercise courses created by the P.E. teacher with blue mattresses for somersaults and swinging on ropes like monkeys.

-- Maria is the same person as before, so hopefully you will also treat her like that, says the teacher and smiles breezily.
-No one smiles back, save for my assistant, who is still smiling with great complacency thinking about that while she didn’t get into the veterinary school, she has nonetheless chosen a wonderful job helping fellow human beings.
+– Maria is the same person as before, so hopefully you will also treat her like that, says the teacher and smiles breezily.
+No one smiles back, save for my assistant, who is still smiling with great complacency thinking that while she didn’t get into veterinary school, she has nonetheless chosen a wonderful job helping fellow human beings.

 “Maria is the same person as before”.
 Those words have stayed with me and my parents are keen on repeating them like a mantra.
 But I am not the same person just set on top of wheels.
 I lack the energy I used to have, my brain doesn’t work the same way.
-I never excelled at maths, but now that part of my brain seems to have completely frozen.
+I never excelled at maths, but now that part of my brain seems completely frozen.
 I can only read half an hour at a time before I start feeling ill.
 When I return to the book I have already forgotten what happened in it.
 The names of the characters feel strange.
 Everything feels strange.

 But other people don’t realize that, and they don’t care.
 They just try to come off as clever and empathetic, even though what they really think is that I’m glad it’s not me, I’m glad it’s not my daughter.
 My daughter would never get an illness like that.
 They think they know better.